rabehmohamed/Twitter-Clone/README.md

 - **User Authentication:**
   - Sign up and login functionality.
   - OAuth support for Google sign-up.

-- **Tweeting Functionality:**
-  - Post tweets with up to 4 photos.
-  - Add and update profile photos.
-  - Comment on tweets.
-  - Like and unlike tweets.
-  - Follow and unfollow users.

-- **Search Functionality:**
-  - Search users by name.
-  - Search tweets by content.

 - **Cache Invalidation:**
   - Used Time-to-Live (TTL) for cache invalidation.
   - Invalidate cache when a user deletes their profile.